Table of contents

 Optional requirement

-For some systems (e.g. in the French) it must be possible to cancel a fulfillment (Void PNR).
+For some systems (e.g. in the French) it must be possible to cancel a fulfillment (Void PNR) in order to reissue it.

 Requirements on Complaints